Immediate Steps to Take After the Bus Accident

 A law firm well-versed in public bus accidents will be able to hire experts and investigators to thoroughly investigate your personal injury case.

-In California, the statute of limitations is two years for personal injury claims, so it’s vital that you file your case as soon as possible to protect your time to file.
+The statute of limitations is two years for personal injury claims, so it’s vital that you file your case as soon as possible to protect your time to file.
 However, if you are suing a defendant that is a public entity like a bus company, then you need to file the claim within six months.

 How long will my bus accident claim take?